Jenasch/git-seesntials/README.md

-# Git Essentials / Git FOr EVerybody
+# Git Essentials / Git For Everybody

-This si a course to teach you how to use everyday git Course being completed by ME
+This needs to say something else (master branch)